Brady outduels Heinicke, leads Buccaneers past Washington

 INJURIES

-Buccaneers: RG Alex Cappa left late in the second quarter with an ankle injury and did not return. … Evans played through a knee injury suffered in the regular-season finale.
+Buccaneers: RG Alex Cappa left late in the second quarter with an ankle injury and did not return.
+Arians said it looks like a fracture and expects further X-rays, but added it “doesn’t look good” for Cappa to play next weekend.

 Washington: RB Antonio Gibson limped off after a play in the first quarter, but stayed in.
 He has been dealing with a lingering toe injury that caused him to miss two recent games.